Complexity Analysis of Normalizing Constant Estimation: from Jarzynski Equality to Annealed Importance Sampling and beyond: Analysis of the Annealed Importance Sampling

 \textbf{(IV)} Finally, derive three necessary conditions on the time steps $\theta_{\l}$ to control both $\kl(\P\|\Pl)$ and $\kl(\P\|\Pbr)$.
 Choosing a proper schedule yields the desired complexity bound.

 Our proposed algorithm consists of two phases: first, estimating $Z_0$ by TI, which is provably efficient for well-conditioned distributions, and second, estimating $Z$ by AIS, which is better suited for handling non-log-concave distributions.
 The three terms in \cref{eq:ais_complexity} arise from (i) ensuring the accuracy of $\Zh_0$, (ii) controlling $\kl(\P\|\Pl)$, and (iii) controlling $\kl(\P\|\Pbr)$, respectively, as discussed in \textbf{(II)} above.
 Due to the non-log-concavity of $\pi$, the action $\cA$ is typically large, making (iii), the cost for controlling the discretization error, the dominant complexity.
-Finally, the $\varepsilon$-dependence can be interpreted as the total duration $T=\Theta\ro{\frac{1}{\varepsilon^2}}$ required for the continuous dynamics to converge (as in \cref{thm:jar_complexity}) divided by the step size $\Thetat(\varepsilon^2)$ to control the discretization error.
+The $\varepsilon$-dependence can be interpreted as the total duration $T=\Theta\ro{\frac{1}{\varepsilon^2}}$ required for the continuous dynamics to converge (as in \cref{thm:jar_complexity}) divided by the step size $\Thetat(\varepsilon^2)$ to control the discretization error.
+Finally, we remark that although \cref{thm:ais_complexity} is only proved for geometric interpolation, the proof strategy can be generalized to \textit{any} curve of distributions $(\pi_\theta)_{\theta\in[0,1]}$ satisfying weak regularity conditions, and possibly with an additional compensatory drift term, as long as we know the expression of the score $\nabla\log\pi_\theta$, and also the Lipschitz constants of the score and the drift term for controlling the discretization error.